If Not You, Then Who?

 Discussing plans for your baby to sleep safely is non-negotiable.
 It is important that anyone caring for your baby, including grandparents, co-parents, family members, friends and child care providers, understand the latest safe sleep safety guidelines.

 Leaving your baby to be cared for by someone else?
-Check out these questions from Colorado Shines to help you prepare to talk about safe sleep:
+Check out these questions from Colorado Shines to help you prepare to talk with any childcare provider about safe sleep:

 - Can I see where my baby sleeps?